Albert Namatjira: Later life

-Namatjira was encouraged to apply for and became an Australian citizen at 55 years of age.
-As an Australian citizen, he could vote, own land, build a house and buy alcohol.
-As an Australian citizen, he was exempt from classification as an ‘Aboriginal’ for the purposes of the Welfare Ordinance 1953.
+Namatjira was encouraged to apply for full rights of citizenship at 55 years of age, allowing him to vote, own land, build a house and buy alcohol unlike other Indigenous Australians in the Northern Territory.
+He was then exempt from classification as an 'Aboriginal' for the purposes of the Welfare Ordinance 1953.
 This did not mean that he was legally not an Aboriginal, as some sources mistakenly suggest.
 However, his adult children and other relatives remained as "wards" under the Welfare Ordinance 1953.
 Although Albert and Rubina were legally allowed to drink alcohol, his Aboriginal family and friends were not.
 This artificial social divide and the Arrernte culture that expected him to share everything he owned brought Namatjira into conflict with the law.

 When an Aboriginal woman, Fay Iowa, was killed at Morris Soak, Namatjira was held responsible by stipendiary magistrate, Jim Lemaire, for bringing alcohol into the camp.
 He was reprimanded at the coronial inquest.
 In the Northern Territory at that time, it was against the law to supply alcohol to an Aboriginal person.
 Namatjira was charged with leaving a bottle of rum in a place, i.e. on a car seat, where a clan brother and fellow Hermannsburg artist Henoch Raberaba, could get access to it.
 Convicted for an offence under the Welfare Ordinance 1953, for supplying an Aboriginal (a "ward") with liquor, he was sentenced to six months in prison.
 Namatjira appealed against the conviction to the Supreme Court of the Northern Territory (with his defence supported by the Council for Aboriginal Rights in Victoria).
 The Supreme Court upheld the conviction but reduced the sentence from six to three months.
 The High Court of Australia refused an application to appeal.
 There was widespread sympathy for Namatjira and negative publicity about the operation of the Ordinance across Australia and abroad.
 After the public uproar, the Minister for Territories, Paul Hasluck, intervened and the sentence was served at Papunya Native Reserve.
 He was released after only serving two months due to medical and humanitarian reasons.

-Last years
+Final years and death

 Despondent after his incarceration, Namatjira continued to live with Rubina in a cottage at Papunya, where he suffered a heart attack.
 There is evidence that Albert believed that he had the bone pointed at him by a member of Fay Iowa's family (this idea of being "sung" to death was also held by Frank Clune, a popular travel writer, Aboriginal activist and organiser of Albert's whirlwind 1956 trip).
 After being transferred to Alice Springs hospital, Namatjira astonished his mentor Rex Battarbee by presenting him with three landscapes, with a promise of more to come; a promise unrealised.
-He died soon after of heart disease complicated by pneumonia on 8 August 1959 in Alice Springs.
+Namatjira died soon after of heart disease complicated by pneumonia on 8 August 1959 in Alice Springs.